vini-karumuru/QAA/README.md

 9. Using your script from PS8 in Bi621, report the number of mapped and unmapped reads from each of your 2 sam files.
 Make sure that your script is looking at the bitwise flag to determine if reads are primary or secondary mapping (update your script if necessary).

 10. Count reads that map to features using htseq-count.
-You should run htseq-count twice: once with ```--stranded=yes``` and again with ```--stranded=no```.
+You should run htseq-count twice: once with ```--stranded=yes``` and again with ```--stranded=reverse```.
 Use default parameters otherwise.

 11. Demonstrate convincingly whether or not the data are from “strand-specific” RNA-Seq libraries.
 Include any comands/scripts used.
 Briefly describe your evidence, using quantitative statements (e.g. "I propose that these data are/are not strand-specific, because X% of the reads are y, as opposed to z.").

     *Hint* - recall ICA4 from Bi621.

 **To turn in your work for this assignment**:
-Upload your Talapas batch script/code, FastQC plots, mapped/unmapped read counts, counts files generated from htseq-count, answers to questions, and any additional plots/code to github.
-You should create at most 2 files for submission (R markdown and the rendered pdf file) containing all these elements.
+Upload your:
+    - Talapas batch script/code,
+    - FastQC plots,
+    - mapped/unmapped read counts,
+    - counts files generated from htseq-count (in a folder would be nice),
+    - answers to questions,
+    - and any additional plots/code to github.

+You should create a pdf file with a high-level report including:
+    - all plots
+    - answers to questions
+    - read counts (in a nicely formatted table)

 The three parts of the assignment should be clearly labeled.
 Be sure to title and write a figure legend for each image/graph/table you present.